Top 5 things to do in St. Petersburg

 This catch-22 street, designed by the great architect Carlo Rossi, is a picture-perfect must and a pristine image of Russian elegance and aristocratic stoicism.
 Stroll down this short Golden Ratio and marvel at its precise perfection.
 While Rossi Street was envisioned and erected in the 18th century, long before smartphones, it’s almost as if it was made for the perfect Instagram moment.

 Half the fun of experiencing another culture is tasting it, and a visit to St. Petersburg wouldn’t be the same without dining at Tarkhun Restaurant.
 This gem of Georgian cuisine dishes out a mean lamb bbq, a tasty variety of dumplings and so much more.

 In fact, their extensive menu full of delectable delights will have you coming back for more.
 The friendly service, aroma of exotic spices and warm atmosphere pairs perfectly with all meals, and so does the wide selection of wines.

 A trip to St. Petersburg wouldn’t be complete without a walk across the Neva River on the Palace Bridge.
 Connecting the Winter Palace and countless other attractions, odds are you can’t help but cross it many times.
 The bridge’s limited height was intentional to not obstruct the view of the beautiful monuments.
 Likewise, the modest structure does not detract from the extravagance and grandeur of the surroundings.
 The simple design and decorative lights at night compliment the city in an understated manor.

-Book a stay with Park Inn by Radisson Nevsky St. Petersburg or Park Inn by Radisson Pribaltiyaskaya Hotel & Congress Center, and start planning today!
+There are so many things to do in St. Petersburg, so why don’t you book a stay with Park Inn by Radisson Nevsky St. Petersburg or Park Inn by Radisson Pribaltiyaskaya Hotel & Congress Center, and start planning today!